MozillaPunjab/Talks/.github/ISSUE_TEMPLATE/issue--talk.md

 - Platforms that you may use

-- Measure Success(How will you measure the Success of your talk?)
+- How will you measure the Success of your talk?
 _What if 2 people appear?
 What if 200 appear?_

 - About yourself